 - When the Umbrella Integration policy blocks a DNS query, the client is redirected to a Umbrella block page.
 HTTPS servers provide these block pages and the IP address range of these block pages is defined by the Umbrella portal.

 - The type A, AAAA, and TXT queries are the only records that are redirected.
-Other types of query bypasses the connector.
+Other types of queries bypass the connector.

-- A maximum of 64 local domains can be configured under bypass list, and the allowed domain name length is 100 characters.
+- A maximum of 64 local domains can be configured under the bypass list.
+The allowed domain name length is 100 characters.

 - In the Umbrella dashboard, navigate to Admin > API Keys and click Create.